MerkleBros/cozy.computer/_posts/2020-02-19-curling-byte-magazine-covers-and-converting-pdf-pages-to-png.md

 The cover pieces, largely by artist [Robert Tinney](https://en.wikipedia.org/wiki/Robert_Tinney), are full of wonderful visual metaphors for abstract computing concepts.
 [In an email interview](http://www.vintagecomputing.com/index.php/archives/169/vcg-interview-robert-tinney-microcomputer-illustration-pioneer) Tinney explained that his non-technical background helped him to see technical concepts in unique ways.

 I wanted my own copies of these covers and [found a collection of the covers grouped by year as PDFs](http://www.vintagefreeware.com/bytecvrs.htm).
-But I wanted each cover as a separate `.png`.
+The `pdf` files [had twelve pages each](http://www.vintagefreeware.com/1978.pdf) - for the twelve monthly issues in a year - but I wanted each month's cover as a separate `.png`.

 #### Converting Image Formats on Linux
 I can see from [Fuzzy finding](https://github.com/junegunn/fzf/wiki/examples#man-pages) the manual pages that there are many tools for operating on PDF files: